Free Spoken English Self-Test

 The 30-Second Clarity Test

-This quick test helps you notice the gap between what you know and how you sound — in terms of clarity, naturalness, listener effort, and perceived competence.
+This quick test helps you hear the gap between your level in English and how you actually sound when you speak.

 Best for founders, executives, and international professionals who already use English at work, but want to sound clearer, more natural, and more credible when they speak.

 Most professionals are not held back by grammar.
-They’re held back by a small number of pronunciation and rhythm patterns that create extra friction for the listener.
+They're limited by a small number of pronunciation and rhythm patterns that create extra friction for the listener.

 Clarity How easy are you to understand the first time?